Yuhsuant1994/DataScienKnowledge/AgenticAI/simple_chatbot_mcp_langgraph/readme.md

 **From MCP:**
 - Process isolation (tools can crash safely)
-- ersion delegation to protocol providers
+- Version delegation to protocol providers

 **Combined Benefits:**
 - ✅ Best of both: iteration + isolation